 The shaft is carbon fiber though, so it is reasonably light for a paddle of this caliber despite the plastic blades (though they are reinforced with carbon fiber).
 All together the Angler Ace weighs in at just under two pounds.

-Best Overall Paddle: Wilderness Systems Pungo Glass
+Best Kayak Paddle for the money: Wilderness Systems Pungo Glass

 Lightweight and incredibly easy to adjust, the Pungo Glass from Wilderness Systems is a versatile and durable paddle that’s even reasonably priced.
 With limitless adjustment options, it can be easily feathered and the length can even be changed thanks to the level lock connection system.